MaxMage/magento2-save-config/README.md

 # Magento 2 - Save System Config to env.php

-Magento 2 module for the Israeli payment gateway [Credit Guard](https://www.creditguard.co.il/?lang=en)
+Magento 2 module for save determined system config into the env.php file